 Josh Cook – Ninth in the championship – Best result 2x 1st

 A revelation in 2018, Josh Cook is finally converting the promise he has shown for years into victories and with the Power Maxed Vauxhall Astra being incredibly quick.
 Josh has been a surprise title contender since Donington Park.
 With the car being badly affected by ballast, Josh needs to adapt his style in order to score good results in more of a damage limitation mode but that shouldn’t take away from the performances when it seemed he was unstoppable.
-A definate title outsider but he has to regain his early season form.
+A definite title outsider but he has to regain his early season form.

 Senna Proctor – Tenth in the championship – Best result 1x 1st